penmanglewood/staff_paper/README.md

 #What's coming up?

 A lot.
-The concept of note duration, the ability for the music to render on multiple systems, clef, key signature and accidentals.
+Accidentals, note duration, clef, key signature, rendering on multiple systems, and more.
-Watch this project and stay tuned for updates.
+Stay tuned!

 #Development